 Predation is a relationship in which members of one species (the predator) consume members of another species (the prey).
-The lionesses and zebra in Figure below are classic examples of predators and prey.
-In addition to the lionesses, there is another predator in this figure.
+The lion and buffalo in Figure below are classic examples of predators and prey.
+In addition to the lion, there is another predator in this figure.
 Can you spot it?
-The other predator is the zebra.
-Like the lionesses, it consumes prey species, in this case species of grass.
-However, unlike the lionesses, the zebra does not kill its prey.
+The other predator is the buffalo.
+Like the lion, it consumes prey species, in this case species of grass.
+However, unlike the lion, the buffalo does not kill its prey.
 Predator-prey relationships such as these account for most energy transfers in food chains and food webs.

 Predation and Population

 A predator-prey relationship tends to keep the populations of both species in balance.
 This is shown by the graph in Figure below.
 As the prey population increases, there is more food for predators.
 So, after a slight lag, the predator population increases as well.
 As the number of predators increases, more prey are captured.
 As a result, the prey population starts to decrease.
 What happens to the predator population then?